Down Payment Assistance

 Why Down Payment Assistance Matters

 For many Americans, saving enough for a down payment is the single biggest barrier to homeownership.
-Research shows it would take the average renter approximately 6.5 years to save for a 20% down payment on a median-priced home.
+Research shows that it takes the average renter approximately 6.5 years to save enough from their own funds for a down payment on a median-priced home.

 DPA helps bridge this gap, making homeownership possible much sooner.
 With DPA, qualified buyers can purchase a home with little to no money down, allowing them to build equity faster rather than continuing to pay rent.